gaus-fleet-lab/developer-documentation/docs/authentication.md

 The productGUID and deviceGUID exist both in the JWT token and in the return JSON for easier extraction for the client.

-The GAUS JWT token grant access to:
+The GAUS JWT token grants access to:
 ```javascript
     'GET', `/device/${productGUID}/${deviceGUID}/*`
     'POST', `/device/${productGUID}/${deviceGUID}/*